The Seahawks secondary’s ‘potential is hot,’ but they’re not ready to believe the hype

 Norton confirmed that for now, Griffin is the backup strongside linebacker behind Irvin, leaving Barton and Burr-Kirven battling for the backup spots in the middle and weakside.

-Seattle may not be able to have all seven on the initial 53-player roster, though the Seahawks would almost certainly want to keep anyone it might have to waive on the practice squad — and it might be risky to try to sneak any through waivers.
+The Seahawks may not be able to have all seven on the 53-player roster, though the Seahawks would almost certainly want to keep anyone it might have to waive on the practice squad — and it might be risky to try to sneak any through waivers.

 Still, Norton said there could be some tough decisions for roster spots and playing time saying “all the guys have their work cut out for them.”